 Total Cost Spend on a Digital Marketing Program/ Number of Leads Coming From The Program

 For instance, let’s say you have spent $1,000 on a pay-per-click (PPC) advertisement and 50 people were converted into leads.

 Cost per Lead = $1,000 / 50 = $20.

 Remember that generating leads is all about a high return on investment of your customer acquisition.
-The higher the ROI, the more costly a lead is; and the lower the ROI, the less you will likely to pay for obtaining leads.
+The higher the ROI, the more costly a lead is; and the lower the ROI, the less likely you are to pay for obtaining leads.

-But first, I want to recommend you some CPL Calculator Tools to save you from doing this math above;
+But first, I want to recommend you some CPL Calculator Tools to save you from doing this math alone;

-Some costs are occurring during the lead generation process and need to be summed in the calculation, but not are all applicable to every channel for lead generation:
+Some costs occur during the lead generation process and need to be summed in the calculation, but not all are applicable to every channel for lead generation:

 Media Placement and Distribution: Cost of reaching the potential audience of a digital campaign.